CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 Undo stack is empty (no action to undo)
-> 2a1.
-ToDoList shows an error message <br>
+> 2a1. doitdoit!! shows an error message <br>
   Use case ends

-3a.
+2b.
 More than 11 undos are called consecutively

-> 3a1.
-ToDoList shows an error message <br>
+> 2b1. doitdoit!! shows an error message <br>
-  Use case resumes at step 2
+  Use case ends

 ## Appendix C : Non Functional Requirements